Myanmar Institute of Information Technology

 Myanmar Institute of Information Technology (မြန်မာသတင်းအချက်အလက်နည်းပညာတက္ကသိုလ်; abbreviated MIIT) is a technological university located in Chanmyathazi Township, Mandalay, Myanmar.
-It was set up as a National Centre of Excellence in 2015 as a result of a Memorandum of Understanding between the Government of the Republic of the Union of Myanmar and the Government of the Republic of India.
+It was set up as a National Centre of Excellence in 2015 as a result of a memorandum of understanding between the Government of Myanmar and the Government of India.
 It currently offers Bachelor of Engineering degrees in computer science and engineering and electronics and communications engineering.

 Campus

-MIIT is located on a 7-acre campus in the south-western part of Mandalay.
+MIIT is located on a 7-acre campus in southwestern Mandalay.
 The classrooms and laboratories operate from a six-story structure.
 The main academic building is equipped with multiple teaching and learning spaces that include classrooms, laboratories, an auditorium, and recreational areas.

 MIIT provides residential facilities for its entire teaching staff.
-Separate hostel facilities for both boys and girls are also provided.
+Separate hostel facilities for male and female students are also provided.

 Academics

 MIIT currently offers two undergraduate degree programmes in computer science and engineering and electronics and communications (engineering).